 No stranger to Amherst, Walker was a four-year letterman for UMass.
 In addition to being named a captain in 2007, he was named a CAA First-Team selection and a New England Writers All-Star.

-As a player, he maintained an illustrious career at linebacker and on special teams.
-He appeared in 50 games and started 36, totaling 340 total tackles (58 TFL), 38 sacks, and one interception.
-In 2004, he tied the Massachusetts single-game high for tackles (23), a record he shares with John McKeown.
+Walker appeared in 50 games and started 36, totaling 340 total tackles, eight sacks and 15 TFL.
+He tied the UMass single-game high for tackles (23), a record he shares with John McKeown.
 Walker also tallied 10 career games in which he earned 10 or more tackles.

-In 2006, he received Atlantic 10 Second-Team honors and was named honorable mention for the Don Hansen All-Northeast Region Team.
-That season, he also helped lead the Minutemen to the NCAA Division I-AA Championship Game under Head Coach Don Brown.
+In 2006, he earned Atlantic 10 Second-Team honors and was named honorable mention for the Don Hansen All-Northeast Region Team.
+That season, he also helped lead the Minutemen to the NCAA Division I-AA Championship Game under head coach Don Brown.

-He is a native of North Lauderdale, Fla. and holds a Bachelor's degree in sociology from the University of Massachusetts.
+A native of North Lauderdale, Fla., Walker holds a bachelor's degree in sociology from UMass.